Hospital Borda: History

 The hospital was founded in 1863 as Hospicio de San Buenaventura, renamed Hospicio de las Mercedes in 1888, and renamed to National Neuropsychiatric Hospital for Men in 1949.
 The last name change occurred in 1967 to honor the psychiatrist Dr. Jose Tiburcio Borda who joined the UBA Medical School faculty in 1891 and began working at Hospicio de las Mercedes shortly thereafter, staying on until his retirement in 1930.
+Before becoming known as Borda, the facility housed notorious serial killer Cayetano Santos Godino, who spent only a few weeks at the hospital before being moved to prison after he attacked two vulnerable patients.

 In the mid-2000s, members of the Argentine rock band, Bersuit, wore pastel pajamas, like escapees from a lunatic asylum, as a tribute to El Borda.
 In 2008, the Buenos Aires government announced plans to close two psychiatric hospitals, El Borda and Braulio Moyano Mental Health Hospital, replacing them with ten smaller hospitals, halfway houses, and health centres.
 But two years later, the Ministry of Health stated that the government would not be closing El Borda.
 Graffiti covers many of El Borda's walls including the phrase No al cierre ("No to closure").